danbev/learning-ai/notes/architectures/mamba.md

 A    = state transition matrix
 ```
 This describes how the state evolves over time without any input.
 So A is this
-State transition matrix which describes how the system would evolve natrually
+state transition matrix which describes how the system would evolve natrually
-over time if there was not input to the system.
+over time if there was no input to the system.
 So that is the countinous system which is a differential equation and
 the solution to this is:
 ```